 Start with something small, such as walking.
 This will save you gas money, too.
 Then move to running, doing some basic body-weight exercises at home, maybe even biking, or swimming.
 Hiking is another great way to work out while enjoying yourself in the middle of nature.

-The truth is, there are dozens and dozens of exercises you can do to improve your strength, stamina, speed and flexibility and you don’t have to do them all at once.
-You just have to try a few, stick to the ones you enjoy most, and take it from there.
+The truth is, there are dozens and dozens of exercises you can do to improve your strength, stamina, speed and flexibility, and you don’t have to focus on them all at once.

 If you don’t like running, how about you do some rope skipping for cardio?
 It’s not the same but if you enjoy it, go for it.
 The more exercises you try, the more of them you’ll end up incorporating into your workout routine.